 Zika virus was first identified in April 1947 in rhesus monkeys in the Zika forest, Uganda.
 The first recorded outbreak of Zika virus disease was reported from Micronesia in 2007, followed by a large outbreak of Zika virus infection in French Polynesia and other countries and territories in the Pacific in 2013.
 In 2015, Brazil reported a large outbreak of Zika virus infection, found to be associated with Guillain-Barré syndrome and microcephaly.
-To date, a total of 86 countries and territories have reported evidence of mosquito transmitted Zika infection.

 Pre-clinical proof of concept